benhalverson/txt-2-csv/readme.md

 # txt to csv parser
-1. Change filename to the file name you
+1. Change filename to the file name you want
 2. Usage ruby import.rb